chapmancbVCU/chappy-php/docs/unit_tests.md

 php console make:Test ${TestName}
 ```

-After running the command a new file is created inside the "tests" directory under project root.
+After running the command a new file is created inside the `tests` directory under project root.
 Once you implemented your test you it can be executed by running the following command:
 ```sh
 php console test:run-test ${TestName}
 ```